simong21/The-uppercut/_posts/2023-12-07-Colder-Weather-Hotter-Competition.md

 That’s all for this week folks!
 Thanks for reading or listening, and as always, feel free to get in touch at theuppercutblog@gmail.com.
 See you next week!

-Proposals for less distance
+*Proposals for less distance*
-Have been met with some resistance
+*Have been met with some resistance*
-Pep’s side out of form?
+*Pep’s side out of form?*
-This is really not the norm
+*This is really not the norm*
-Will Frawley be rewarded for his persistence
+*Will Frawley be rewarded for his persistence?*